What Percent of a Whole Atlantic Cod Is Edible?

 The price per pound (or per kilogram) when buying a whole fish is much cheaper than purchasing already-filleted fish.
 This is because a large proportion of each fish is discarded during the filleting process.
 The discards include the bones, head, tail, intestines, scales, and gills.
 These need not be wasted.
 You can make a tasty fish soup from these "unwanted" parts.

 The Atlantic Cod fish is prized because its firm flesh has a meaty texture and mild taste.
 The flakes of its flesh remain intact and do not disintegrate when cooked.

-Sonny Elliott of Rockanore Fisheries, UK was quoted in The Guardian newspaper as saying that half the weight of each landed catch is thrown away.
+Sonny Elliott of Rockanore Fisheries, UK says that half the weight of each landed catch is thrown away.
 "If we're filleting 100kg of cod, nearly 50kg of heads, guts and bones ends up going to landfill," he said.
 "Occasionally people ask for bones to make stock, but mostly they just want flesh."

 The video below shows a whole cod being eviscerated and filleted on a commercial fishing boat.